seibert-media/Highton/README.md

     dele = high.get_deleted_since('YYYYMMDDHHmmss')

 ##POST
-  * You must (for now) use an xml string for the request data.
+  * data: You must (for now) use an xml string for the request data.
 There will soon be a way to send dicts or tuples. sample_xml = "<{TYPE}><{KEY}>Refer to the basecamp docs</{KEY}></{TYPE}>"

 Create a case

     high.post_case(data)

-Create a comment

-    high.post_comment(data)

 Create a company